NBC's Peacock: Prices, discounts, launch date, devices, shows and movies

 - Peacock will have parental controls managed by a PIN.

+- Peacock won't require accounts to register devices with the service, nor will it limit the number of devices a single account can use to stream.

+- Peacock won't support high-end formats like 4K resolution, high dynamic range and Dolby Atmos sound at launch, but they're on the roadmap to be added.

-- It will not launch with different profiles for various members of a household using the same account, but that features is high on the list to arrive after launch.
+- It won't support profiles at launch, a feature that typically allows for various members of a household using the same account to keep their viewing and recommendations separate.
+That feature is high on the list to arrive after launch, Peacock said.

-- The selection of content available to watch in high-definition formats like 4K, HDR or Dolby Atmos sound will be limited.
+- It won't offer mobile downloads at launch, but the feature will be added "soon" this year for people who subscribe to its top tier, Peacock said.

+- The app's user interface will be in English only.
+The programming on Peacock will support any language audio or subtitles tracks that come with a specific title.
+At launch, it'll have some content with Spanish language tracks and subtitles.

 What's up with that name?